woodstockcs/csp-course/python/functions.md

 layout: default
 ---

+# Lesson 1: Functions

-# Lecture Notes on Functions
+## Lecture Notes on Functions

 1. Grab a paper copy of the template for Lecture Notes on Functions (or print one from [here](https://docs.google.com/document/d/1jGGe0zvTKSy2NScz_apJhMdjNdMazeOgmOydYMoFoZM/edit)).
 1. Complete the notes while you watch from 3:54 to 23:46 of this David Malan lecture on Functions (~20 min).

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/JP7ITIXGpHk?start=234&end=1426" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+## Practice Set on Functions

+1. Write and run the program from the end of the lecture.
+2. Make a custom mad-libs.
+   - try multiple inputs
+   - try something like `print("Hello " + name + "!")`

+# Lesson 2: Variables

-# Lecture Notes on Variables
+## Lecture Notes on Variables

 1. Grab a paper copy of the template for Lecture Notes on Variables (or print one from [here](https://docs.google.com/document/d/1DxCjQCjXS60Hwf_VOeEspUnPQQFD9TD1_itjAaL2v7o/edit)).
-1. Complete the notes while you watch the following THREE of David Malan talking about Variables (~21 min).
+1. Complete the notes while you watch the following THREE clips of David Malan talking about Variables (~21 min).

 ### Clip #1